kbase/index_runner/README.md

 * `SKIP_RELENG` - skip imports into the relation engine (ArangoDB)
 * `SKIP_FEATURES` - skip any importing or indexing of genome features
 * `SKIP_INDICES` - comma-separated list of index names that the service will not write into.
+* `SKIP_WORKSPACES` - comma-separated list of workspaces that should be skipped
+* `MAX_OBJECT_REINDEX` - If the number of objects in the workspace are greater than this value, then the narrative object will not automatically be reindexed.
 * `ELASTICSEARCH_HOST` - host name of the elasticsearch server to use (do not prepend protocol)
 * `ELASTICSEARCH_PORT` - port to use for the elasticsearch server
 * `KBASE_ENDPOINT` - URL of kbase API services (default is "https://ci.kbase.us/services")